TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 ## Aesthetic detail

-Aesthetics details matters to effectively communicate with developers or other stakeholders.
-Your app has a unique touch and you want to convey it through flowing animations, polished effects and faithful adaptation across several devices and gestures.
-The tool should let you pleasingly achieve your prototype and it should not guide your design.
+Aesthetics details are important to help effectively communicate with developers or stakeholders.
+Your app has a unique feeling and you want to convey it through flowing animations, polished effects and faithful adaptation across several devices and gestures.
+The tool should help you achieve your prototype and it should not guide your design.

 ![Transitions and Animations](2016-04-07-prototyping2/aesthetic.gif)